What to Know Before Buying Banjo Ukulele

 This excellent banjolele is a reference for playability.
 All of the know-how that the Gewa brand has acquired through the years might be found in this product.
 This Gewa Manoa B-CO-M Banjo Ukulele MN has more playability and speed.

-The excellent banjolele has an outstanding level of finish, the back of the neck allows an optimization of the speed of the playing.
-Gewa’s history is reflected on this Gewa Manoa B-CO-M Banjo Ukulele MN.
+The excellent banjolele has an outstanding level of finish, and the back of the neck allows an optimization of the speed of the playing.
+Gewa’s history is reflected in this Gewa Manoa B-CO-M Banjo Ukulele MN.
 It blends undeniable strengths and high-quality materials with the expertise of the Gewa brand to provide balanced and modern ukuleles.

 - Closed shell: maple

 - 12 Tension rods

 Two years of careful preparation are history!
 2014 – ORTEGA goes banjo!
 And we would not be Ortega if we weren’t just a little different.
 At the end of the development road, two fully rethought series shine like they could not be more completely different.

 The brand new Ortega Raven Banjo Series calls for many who dreamed of adding the unique tone of a Banjo mixed with a modern, fresh look.
 With the Raven Series, we open the door to enter a world that’s at all times described as “strongly conservative”.
 Change it – BE DIFFERENT!